OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

    * map applications
    * container applications

-The applications are listed in categories.
+The applications are listed in :guilabel:`categories`.
 Later you can define your own category and add your applications to the category you want.

 Administrative applications
 ===========================

-Administrative applications allow you f. e. to load Services, create user, to set up new applications.
+:guilabel:`Administrative applications` allow you f. e. to load services, create user, to set up new applications.

-The possibities you have depend on the elements that are part of your administrative application.
+Each :guilabel:`administrative applications` provides different functionality.
+Later on your can set up your own :guilabel:`administrative applications` with the functionality you would like to provide.

-After installation you have access to:
+After installation user :guilabel:`root` has access to:
    * admin2_en - WMS, application, user/group handling
    * admin_en_services - focus on WFS and metadata handling and owsproxy
    * admin1 - template with all administrative elements